LukeGrahamLandry/franca/docs/imports.md

 It also lets you access data symbols, not just functions.
 It's useful in comptime code where you want to do things in a less declarative way.
 (example: `@/lib/sys/syscall.fr/syscall` dynamically chooses to import a libc function or use direct syscalls).

+If you want the inverse (another language is the main program and it imports symbols from franca) extra care is needed, see [docs/freestanding](./freestanding.md).

 ## Fetching Dependencies